Ashokraj410/agri-api/replit.md

 3. **Farmer Details**: Billing history with name, phone, village
 4. **Pending Payments**: Track dues with payment date recording
 5. **Daily Expenses**: Opening amount, total sales, company payments, other expenses

+## Environment Variables
+- **SESSION_SECRET**: Required for JWT token signing (already configured in Replit)
+- **VITE_API_URL**: Optional, defaults to http://localhost:5001/api for development

+## Running the Application
+1. Backend runs on port 5001 (http://localhost:5001)
+2. Frontend runs on port 5000 (http://localhost:5000)
+3. Both workflows start automatically

+## Security Notes
+- JWT tokens are used for authentication
+- Role-based access prevents sales persons from accessing other locations
+- Admin has access to all three clinic locations
+- For production: Move user credentials to database with password hashing

+## Future Enhancements
+- PostgreSQL database for persistent storage
+- Password hashing and secure credential management
+- Data export (Excel/PDF) for reports
+- Search and filtering capabilities
+- Analytics and charts for sales trends